thomasabishop/eolas/Mathematics/Algebra/Negative_exponents.md

 ---
-tags:
+categories:
   - Mathematics
-  - Algebra
-  - exponents
+tags: [algebra, exponents]
 ---

 When calculating the exponents of a negative number the answer will always will be positive: